On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Methodology

 \subsubsection{Full Algorithm}

-Algorithm~\ref{alg: filterLineSearch} outlines the filter line-search procedure (cf.~~\cite{bieglerNonlinearProgrammingConcepts2010}).
+Algorithm~\ref{alg: filterLineSearch} outlines the filter line search procedure (cf.~~\cite{bieglerNonlinearProgrammingConcepts2010}).
 To avoid the Maratos effect~\cite{nocedalNumericalOptimization2006}, we additionally add a second-order correction (details in Section~\ref{subsec:SOC}).
-If the second-order correction is able to find an acceptable trial point, the line-search is terminated, otherwise, the step length is reduced.
+If the second-order correction is able to find an acceptable trial point, the line search is terminated, otherwise, the step length is reduced.
 In case the step-length falls below the minimum step-length $\alpha_\text{min}$ a feasibility restoration phase is invoked.
 The primary goal of the feasibility restoration phase is to minimize the constraint violation, such that the trial point is acceptable to the filter.